 Ever heard the saying “Don’t hate the player, hate the game?”
-Though it may feel like Google is creating one more hoop to jump through, the company is only looking out for the millions of people using its search engine.
+Though it may feel like Google created one more hoop to jump through, the company is only looking out for the millions of people using its search engine.
 Implementing core web vitals best practices is important for any business in any industry.
-Complying will help your website not only rank higher but also provide a better user experience, ultimately improving conversions.
-While this update doesn’t go live until May, it’s critical to start improving your website now so Google has plenty of time to crawl each page – and you can hit the ground running on May Day (does anyone still celebrate that?).

 How to Check Your Website’s Core Web Vitals

 Without a doubt, you’ll have to optimize your website for core web vital compatibility if you don’t want to be penalized by the Google Gods.
 Luckily, checking to see if your website meets Google’s new requirements is fast and easy.
 There are plenty of resources out there to verify the performance of your core web vitals; our experts here at ForeFront suggest starting with PageSpeed Insights.

 This tool is easy to use and works in real time.
 Among other data, you’ll see the three web core vitals listed for a single URL.
 Our friends at Web Vitals suggest using the below graphic to better understand what to compare your own core web vitals analysis with:

 We love PageSpeed Insights because anyone can use it.
 Copy and paste URLs from your website to get a free core web vitals analysis in seconds.
 Along with other metrics, you’ll be able to see the LCP, FID, and CLS metrics for each page on your website.
 From there, you can compare the real-time data to Google’s standards mentioned above.
 If your pages don’t hit the mark, you’ll need to show some TLC to improve your ranking.